Tips and Tricks For HR Departments | HR Cloud Blog

 2. It Helps Employees Reach Their Full Potential

-Awards encourage employees to aim higher and reach their full potential.
+Employee recognition examples inspire employees to aim higher and reach their full potential.
 Once you acknowledge their strengths, it inspires them to develop new skills and take on bigger challenges.
-It makes them more engaged and productive at work.
+It makes them more engaged and productive at work, contributing to overall employee engagement.

 3. Recognition Legitimately Releases Dopamine